ttew-bu/drafting-research/README.md

 ### index_data
 This folder holds highly raw files from experiments involving human pick data; it is recommended that you use the open_index_file_and_preprocess() function to parse the data into more usable data.
 These files are good to understand (and tune) performance for the agents in terms of matching human picks (both top 1 and top 3 accuracy) in addition to assessing accuracy under different input weight criteria.
 The (processed) schema for these tables looks as follows:

+### Weights_data
+This folder contains two subfolders: source_weights, which contains weights for certain metrics before preprocessing and processed_weights, ready to use CSVs that are preprocessed versions of one of the source weights.
+One important thing with notes right now is that one should use weights that do not contain a 0 in the distribution (the minmax for the seen_rate criteria is the best performing on human data, and it avoids this issue because the scores in each archetype are scaled 1-5).
+When there are zeroes, the equilibrium experiments have a difficult time determining which cards it can/cannot select (this is because everything in the set could be zeroed out for a given selection).

 # Repository Install Notes
 ### These packages work on Python 3.8.10 or higher and you can install the packages using the following: